szilgyigbor/free_time_spender_web/README.md

 ## Introduction

 This is a versatile ASP.Net MVC application designed to provide a variety of features for entertainment and information.
 It's perfect for users looking for a quick diversion or to stay updated on current events and weather.
-It pairs a robust ASP.Net backend with a dynamic JavaScript frontend to deliver a seamless, responsive user experience.
+It pairs an ASP.Net backend with a dynamic JavaScript frontend to deliver a seamless, responsive user experience.

 ## Features